|Nutrition Facts (per serving)|

 In a food processor or chopper, chop the almonds to a fine but still coarse grind (not the sand-like texture of almond flour).

-Using a fine-mesh strainer and two layers of cheesecloth, squeeze all of the liquid from the almonds into a deep bowl.
+Using a fine-mesh strainer and two large layers of cheesecloth, squeeze all of the liquid from the almonds into a deep bowl.
 The almond pulp should be almost completely dry and you'll have about 1 cup of liquid.

 In a small saucepan over medium-low heat, gently warm the almond liquid.